| Staying Aliveby Ken Montague

 A professional community would grow to service those same visitors.
 The

+outrage of our western neighbours was apparently very satisfying.
 Unfortunately, and typically, such gains for Guelph were soon partly

 counteracted by continuing efforts to dismantle the huge District.
 Owen